FAQs - Frequently Asked Questions

 WILL FOOD BE PROVIDED?

-No, food is on you, and we encourage you to make plans to get together with different people each evening and share your meals.
-There are large stores within 20 minutes of PPIR for stocking up over the course of the week, and ice and basic convenience-store type items will be sold on site.
-[Recently changed policy:] You may bring your own alcohol with you onto the premises to be consumed and shared; no alcohol will be sold on premises by PPIR or Sukkot of the Rockies, and no attendee may sell alcohol on premises.
+Yes, each morning Oatmeal, bananas, coffee and tea will be provided.
+Each evening, it is a family potluck with meat being supplied by SOTR.
+We encourage you to make plans to get together with different people each evening and share your meals.
+There are large stores within 20 minutes of the event location for stocking up over the course of the festival, and ice and basic convenience-store type items will be sold on site.
+[Recently changed policy:] You may bring your own alcohol with you onto the premises to be consumed and shared; no alcohol will be sold on premises, and no attendee may sell alcohol on the premises.

 HOW CAN I BECOME A RECOGNIZED TEACHER AT THIS EVENT?